 The process to develop a custom comic strip is pretty cool.
 Here’s how it works:

-We work through a strategic process (yes there’s strategy even in this kids comic strip) to determine the theme/message, we brainstorm the storyline, and draft the copy.
+We work through a strategic process (yes there’s a strategy even in this kids comic strip) to determine the theme/message, we brainstorm the storyline and draft the copy.
 We do plenty of copy-editing to make sure the lines are written the way kids would actually talk.
-After all, we’re aiming at 3-6 year olds here.
+After all, we’re aiming at 3-6-year-olds here.

 The Rough Sketch